eojthebrave/lets-talk-about-documentation/slides/index.md

 - Core group of volunteers works on guides
 - Meetings, progress, and updates are transparently communicated on their doc team public blog.
 You can see what is being worked on now, what is complete, and what is planned for the future.
 - More accurate and helpful docs mean higher community satisfaction with project documentation.
-- In some cases employers pay for part-time (half-time) dedicate work of documentation team members
+- In some cases employers pay for part-time (half-time) dedicated work of documentation team members

 ----------
 # Case Study:<br/>**Mozilla Developer Network (MDN)**